-EFRS maintains a Public Protection Classification (PPC) rating of 3.
-The PPC program evaluates fire protection services throughout the United States under the general principal that a community’s investment in fire mitigation is a reliable predictor of future fire losses.
-Based on PPC survey results, a rating is assigned by the Insurance Service Organization (ISO) to a community’s fire protection program.
+EFR maintains an Insurance Services Organization (ISO) rating of 3.
+The ISO program evaluates fire protection services throughout the United States under the general principal that a community’s investment in fire mitigation is a reliable predictor of future fire losses.
 Many insurance companies base their premiums for fire insurance on this rating.
-The EFRS rating of 3 is the highest PPC rating for a volunteer fire department in the State of New Mexico and places EFRS in the top 5% of all ISO rated fire departments in the state.
+The EFR rating of 3 is the highest ISO rating for a volunteer fire department in the State of New Mexico.

 About Our Shoulder Patch